0nlyjazz/0nlyjazz.github.io/README.md

 Then perform the default installation and after that we need to:

-a. install a specific version of the compiler & its toolchain
+a. install a specific version of the compiler & its toolchain<br>
-b. install the bindgen (this will serve as interface between existing C code and Rust)
+b. install the bindgen (this will serve as interface between existing C code and Rust)<br>
-c. install the rust source as it is needed by core kernel rust modules 'core' and 'alloc'
+c. install the rust source as it is needed by core kernel rust modules 'core' and 'alloc'<br>

 Go to rust-for-linux tree and run the following commands: